ifgs1/SocialNetworkAnimations/README.md

 # Social Network iOS App
 A Social network built using swiftUI

+## Xcode support
+Please Use Xcode 12 for running the application.

 ## Description
 This App shows is a social network built using SwiftUI, it includes 5 different screens (popular posts screen,  new posts screen, followed posts screen ,profile screen, and post detail screen).